 You can do this!

-Decluttering is a lot of hard work and determination but it’s not rocket science.
+Decluttering and organization is a lot of hard work and determination but it’s not rocket science.
 You can figure it out with the time and the tools you have available.

 If you find yourself feeling frustrated, remember these five simple tips to declutter your life: